João Pereira (footballer, born 1984): Valencia

-On 24 May 2012, Pereira signed with Valencia CF in Spain for €3.6 million, penning a 3+1 contract.
+On 24 May 2012, Pereira signed with Valencia in Spain for €3.6 million, penning a 3+1 contract.
 He made his official debut on 19 August, playing the full 90 minutes in a 1–1 away draw against Real Madrid.

 Pereira was a starter in his first two years with the Che but, after the arrival of manager Nuno Espírito Santo for 2014–15, was relegated to third-choice right-back.

 Hannover

 In the January 2015 transfer window, Pereira signed for Bundesliga club Hannover 96 until the end of the season.
-He made his league debut on 7 February, playing the second half of a 1–2 away loss to Hamburger SV.
+He made his league debut on 7 February, playing the second half of a 2–1 away loss to Hamburger SV.

 Return to Sporting

 On 13 July 2015, Pereira returned to Sporting on a two-year deal with a €45 million buyout clause, as a replacement for Southampton-bound Cédric Soares.
 He made his debut on 9 August, featuring the full 90 minutes as they beat Benfica 1–0 to lift the Supertaça Cândido de Oliveira at the Estádio Algarve.
-Thirteen days later he received his third red card for the club – all direct – for conceding a penalty in a 1–1 home draw against F.C.
-Paços de Ferreira.
+Thirteen days later he received his third red card for the club – all direct – for conceding a penalty in a 1–1 home draw against Paços de Ferreira.